Back Previous Pages

 10 Best Things To Do in Cairns with Kids

+Cairns is great for families - with a mix of nature, wildlife, water & adventure.
 A little planning goes a long way on family holidays when you have kids.
 We know all too well it can be tricky keeping every member of the clan happy while away from the routine and creature comforts of home.
-Fortunately, Cairns and Tropical North Queensland is home to two World Heritage-listed sites of the Daintree Rainforest and the Great Barrier Reef.
-And fortunately, those two sites are a natural, pristine wonderland providing hours of entertainment for the whole family.
+Fortunately, Cairns and Tropical North Queensland is home to two World Heritage-listed sites of the Daintree Rainforest and the Great Barrier Reef which offers a great range of activities to keep the kids happy.

-Now keeping in mind it’s not all about the kids – you want to enjoy your holidays as much as the little ones, after all!
-So we’ve pulled together our top 10 things to do in Cairns with kids.
-Read on and hopefully you’ll find some inspiration.
+As Cairns local experts, we’ve pulled together our top 10 things to do in Cairns with kids.
+Read on and hopefully you’ll find some inspiration for your Cairns family holiday.

 A visit to Cairns wouldn’t be complete without a day tour to the Great Barrier Reef.
-Teeming with vibrant coral and marine life, including some well-known characters such as Wally the friendly Maori Wrasse, the reef is a spectacular day for all.
-The world’s largest reef system, people travel from across the globe just to explore this awe-inspiring living structure and tick it off their bucket list.
+Teeming with vibrant coral and marine life, including some well-known characters such as Wally the friendly Maori Wrasse, the reef is a great day trip for kids of all ages.
+Check out for our family reef deal with 2nd Child FREE on most family reef tours.

 2. Cairns Esplanade Lagoon